 - 1. (Criteria) Minimum of three years teaching experience as a clinical associate professor and a sustained record of excellence in clinically relevant teaching, including experience with advanced students.
-Examples include: - Pattern of sustained excellence in clinical teaching across all levels (undergraduate and graduate) since last promotion documented by the University of Michigan Office of Evaluations and Examinations Teaching Questionnaire ratings (with explanation of any less than satisfactory ratings); - Master teacher documented by peer evaluation; - Student educational and professional accomplishments that serve as indicators of teaching effectiveness, e.g., awards, poster presentations; - Chairs scholarly project work to completion of two (2) or more DNP students; also serves on additional scholarly project committees; - Sustained record of multiple, completed master's and DNP students' projects; - Evidence of sustained involvement in student advisement, informal teaching, mentoring and precepting of students at all levels (e.g., Honors, UROP, diversity and summer programs, preceptorship of DNP students); - Leads the development of new educational programs, new curricula; - Serves as a curricular consultant to other universities; - Is invited to provide instruction to other organizations; - Structures systems for integrating programs of clinical practice and education; - Impact of clinical teaching is recognized at the national and international level. - 2.
+Examples include: - Pattern of sustained excellence in clinical teaching across all levels (undergraduate and graduate) since last promotion documented by the University of Michigan Office of Evaluations and Examinations Teaching Questionnaire ratings (with explanation of any less than satisfactory ratings); - Master teacher documented by peer evaluation; - Student educational and professional accomplishments that serve as indicators of teaching effectiveness, e.g., awards, poster presentations; - Chairs scholarly project work to completion of two (2) or more DNP students; also serves on additional scholarly project committees; - Sustained record of multiple, completed master's and DNP students' projects; - Evidence of sustained involvement in student advisement, informal teaching, mentoring and precepting of students at all levels (e.g., Honors, UROP, diversity and summer programs, preceptorship of DNP students, may include entrepreneurial and public service activites); - Leads the development of new educational programs, new curricula, new instructional methods; - Serves as a curricular consultant to other universities; - Is invited to provide instruction to other organizations; - Structures systems for integrating programs of clinical practice and education; - Impact of clinical teaching is recognized at the national and international level. - 2.
 (Criteria) Evidence of national and preferably international clinically relevant leadership and practice excellence.
-Examples include: - Provides leadership/mentorship/consultation in practice development; - Leads setting practice standards at national/international level; - Leads or contributes to determining practice outcomes at national/international level; - Designs and evaluates innovative systems of care delivery; - Serves in a leadership capacity for national or international professional practice organizations. - 3.
+Examples include: - Provides leadership/mentorship/consultation in practice development; - Leads setting practice standards at national/international level; - Leads or contributes to determining practice outcomes at national/international level;

+- Designs and evaluates innovative systems of care delivery; - Serves in a leadership capacity for national or international professional practice organizations; - Creates new or enhanced practices, products or services - 3.
 (Criteria) Evidence of sustained national and preferably international clinical scholarship.
-Examples include:

-- Designs and evaluates systems of care for complex clinical populations/problems within chosen area of clinical interest; - Leads multi-site/system-wide demonstration/evaluation projects to address complex clinical issues; - Impacts public policy within chosen area of clinical interest; - Maintains peer reviewed clinically relevant publication productivity; - Translates research into practice for national and international impact; - Participates and contributes to comparative effectiveness research; - Leads national initiatives to improve the health of the community. - 4.
+Examples include: - Designs and evaluates systems of care for complex clinical populations/problems within chosen area of clinical interest; - Leads multi-site/system-wide demonstration/evaluation projects to address complex clinical issues; - Impacts public policy within chosen area of clinical interest; - Maintains peer reviewed clinically relevant publication productivity; - Develops collaborative approaches to solving complex world problems; - Translates research into practice for national and international impact; - Participates and contributes to comparative effectiveness research; - Leads national initiatives to improve the health of the community. - 4.
 (Criteria) Evidence of national leadership in service to the profession and academic community.
-Examples include: - A continuing record of recognized accomplishments in academic, professional and community service through the contribution of clinically relevant expertise: - Academic School committees'/task forces (membership/leadership) University committee (membership/leadership) Clinically relevant practice Consultation - Professional Member of editorial boards Professional organization (officer, chair, member) Clinically relevant practice Consultation Workshop (leader/development) Community Service Advisory/policy board (state, national, international) Consultation - Workshop (leader/development)
+Examples include: - A continuing record of recognized accomplishments in academic, professional and community service through the contribution of clinically relevant expertise: - o Academic

+School committees'/task forces (membership/leadership) University committee (membership/leadership) Clinically relevant practice Consultation

+- Professional - Member of editorial boards Professional organization (officer, chair, member) Clinically relevant practice Consultation Workshop (leader/development) - Community Service Advisory/policy board (state, national, international) Consultation Workshop (leader/development)